House completion – the process

 Completion day is usually ‘moving day’.
 On the day of sale completion, the seller must vacate the property and arrange for the keys to be given to the new owner.

 The buyer’s solicitor will transfer the remaining purchase funds across to the seller’s solicitor ready for them to repay any outstanding mortgage or charges, take out their legal conveyancing fees and pay the leftover funds to the seller.
-Any estate agents used will also be paid out of the sale proceeds.
+Your solicitor will also pay any estate agent out of the sale proceeds.

-The seller’s solicitor will send the property title deeds and transfer deed to the buyer’s solicitor, ready for them to be registered as the new owner with The Land Registry.
+The seller’s solicitor will send the property title deeds and transfer deed to the buyer’s solicitor.
+They will need them to register the new owner with The Land Registry.

 The buyer will need to pay their legal fees and any stamp duty payable to HMRC.